Daily Shelter Rounds

 - Movement throughout shelter- promptly when needed but with a goal of minimal housing changes for improved wellbeing, especially for cats.

 - Spay/neuter surgery or other medical procedures required before adoption

 - Foster placement when needed for improved wellbeing, e.g. behavioral stress or for recovery during medical treatment.

 - Rescue group contact and pick-up

-- Euthanasia – decision and performance
+- Euthanasia – decision and timeline

 On a daily basis, include staff who are able/empowered to assess clerical issues (e.g. paperwork, owner contact process, issues with legal holds); medical issues; and behavioral issues.
 At least once a week, the shelter assessment should include the shelter manager, veterinarian and director (or equivalent positions) working together.

 Perform daily rounds early in the day if possible (prior to cleaning, especially if a monitoring system is not in place) at a time when interruptions will be minimized.
 The assessment includes a look at the overall condition of each ward or holding area (smell, cleanliness, noise, overall presentation to adopters) and attention to each animal’s paperwork, cage/kennel, and an assessment of the animal’s physical and mental condition.
 For group-housed animals (including litters), specifically note each animal in the group and briefly assess them as described below, the same as for individually housed animals.
 At least every two weeks, perform a more detailed evaluation of each individual animal still in the shelter.